shreyaseebais/LearningJavascript/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### 23. What is a Promise?

-A Promise in JavaScript is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+* A Promise in JavaScript is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 * It provides a cleaner way to handle asynchronous tasks compared to callbacks.

-A promise can be in one of three states:

-* Pending: The initial state, neither fulfilled nor rejected.
-* Fulfilled: The operation completed successfully, and the promise has a result.
-* Rejected: The operation failed, and the promise has a reason for failure.

-Promise object looks like :
+* Promise object looks like :

 ```json
 Promise{